rija1/druponrinpoche/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.3.0 =
+* added: EIO_LAZY_FOLD override to configure number of images above-the-fold that will be skipped by Lazy Load
+* added: Easy IO URLs for custom (non-WP) srcset markup
+* added: Easy IO support for CSS background images with relative URLs
+* fixed: Easy IO scaling not working on full-size images without srcset/responsive markup
+* fixed: WebP and Lazy Load function skip images dynamically created by Brizy builder
+* fixed: Easy IO conflict on Elementor preview pages
+* fixed: EXACTDN_CONTENT_WIDTH not effective at overriding $content_width during image_downsize filter

+= 6.2.5 =
+* added: Easy IO and Lazy Load support for AJAX responses from FacetWP
+* changed: Vimeo videos excluded from iframe lazy load
+* changed: use 'bg-image-crop' class on elements with CSS background images that need to be cropped by auto-scaling
+* fixed: sub-folder multi-site installs which use separate domains could not activate Easy IO, define EXACTDN_SUB_FOLDER to override
+* fixed: Lazy Load PNG placeholders cannot be cached if the WP_CONTENT_DIR location is read-only (notably on Pantheon servers)
+* fixed: is_amp() called too early
+* fixed: Fusion Builder (Avada) does not load when Lazy Load, WebP, or Easy IO options are enabled
+* fixed: png_alpha() check uses more memory than is available, causing some uploads to fail

 = 6.2.4 =
 * added: Multi-site domain-based installs can activate/register sites en masse, and directly upon site creation
 * changed: improved db upgrade routine for updated column